mbparks/limelight/README.md

 - One screen or window per session.
 Multi-monitor selection is browser-driven.
 - No PWA layer yet.
 - Recordings are held in memory, so a very long take uses a lot of RAM.
-- The microphone is opened once when the first of record or stream starts.
-Changing the mic selection mid-session does not take effect until both stop.
+- The microphone stays live once enabled, so the level meter, gain, and mute keep working between and during takes.
+Switching the mic device reopens it.
+The meter shows raw input (pre-gain); mute and gain affect what gets recorded and streamed.

 ## License